Projections and configuration

 (Isra l, France, United States, documentary, 2006, 77 min, vostf, Sophie Dulac Distribution)

-The first Jewish sports club in Vienna the Hakoah ( The force in H breu) was founded in 1909 in response to the ban on Austrian clubs from among Jewish athletes.
-The director unites several members of the swimming team in their old pool in Vienna.
-A journey full of tenderness and motions between memories, history, old age and poverty.
+The Jewish sports club of Vienna, the Hakoah (La force en h breu), was dissolved in 1909 into action; a ban was imposed on Austrian clubs from entering Jewish groups.
+The meeting brought together several members of the swimming team in their old pool in Vienna.
+A journey full of tenderness and movement between memories, history, old age and poverty.

-In the presence of Marianne Amar, historian, director of history and research the national Cit of the history of immigration.
+In the presence of Marianne Amar, historian, director of history and research; the National Library of the History of Immigration.

 Tuesday 10 March 2009

-The press drawing is a reliable source for the historian.
-The German caricature constitutes an indispensable support for understanding the Mont E and the victory of Nazism.
-It directly refers to the sources of the trauma from 1918.
-In 1923, with the occupation of the Ruhr by the French troops, anti-French and anti-nuclear hatred reached a climax.
-The images produced in the interwar period played an important role in the dissemination of a racist and anti-Semitic culture that represented the Shoah.
-By Jo l Kotek, historian, my Conf Thesis presents the Free University of Brussels.
+The press cartoon is a reliable source for the historian.
+The German caricature is an essential support for understanding the rise and victory of Nazism.
+It refers directly to the sources of trauma li, made in 1918.
+In 1923, with the occupation of the Ruhr by French troops, anti-French and anti-Cold hatred reached a climax.
+The images produced in the interwar period played a role in the spread of a racist and anti-Semitic culture that could influence people’s minds: the Shoah.
+By Jo l Kotek, historian, my research fellow, the Free University of Brussels.

 Walter Benjamin

-The thought and destiny of Walter Benjamin are in a way the gold of the Holocaust.
-His suicide in the autumn of 1940 marks the end of an unclassifiable crivain, whose work is largely constructed through the analysis of the symptoms of a new vision of the world, which he does not cease to fear and denounce.
+The thought and the fate of Walter Benjamin are in a way situated, the gold of the Shoah.
+His suicide: the autumn of 1940 marks the end of a Crivain that cannot be classified, whose work is largely built up in the analysis of the symptoms of a new vision of the world that he does not cease to fear and to reject.

-Philosopher with Walter Benjamin, it is both sifting through the way in which fascism was organized, it is also considering the passage into fields as diverse as politics, history, or aesthetics.
+Philosopher with Walter Benjamin, it’s both sifting through the same thing that fascism organized itself into, and also taking steps to do so in fields as diverse as politics, history, or economics.

-In the presence of Michael L wy, sociologist, philosopher, research director at the CNRS and teacher at the EHESS, Philippe Simay, philosopher, program director at the Coll ge International de philosophie Paris, Irving Wohlfarth, professor of German literature at the university of Reims.
+In the presence of Michael L wy, sociologist, philosopher, research director at the CNRS and teacher, the EHESS, Philippe Simay, philosopher, program director at the Coll ge International de philosophie, Paris, Irving Wohlfarth, professor of German literature at the University of Reims.

 Anim e by Vanessa Nurock, philosopher, researcher at the CEA.